Fleur-de-lis: Sports

 The fleur-de-lis is used by a number of sports teams, especially when it echoes a local flag.
 This is true with the teams from Quebec (Nordiques (ex-NHL), Montreal Expos (ex-MLB) and CF Montréal (MLS)), the teams of New Orleans, Louisiana (Saints (NFL), Pelicans (NBA), and Zephyrs (PCL)), the Louisiana Ragin' Cajuns (NCAA Division I), the Serie A team Fiorentina, the Bundesliga side SV Darmstadt 98 (also known as Die Lilien – The Lilies), the Ligue 1 team Paris Saint-Germain, the rugby league team Wakefield Trinity Wildcats, the NPSL team Detroit City FC.

 Logo of the New Orleans Saints football team.

-Marc-André Fleury, a Canadian ice hockey goaltender, has a fleur-de-lis logo on his mask.
+Marc-André Fleury, a Canadian ice hockey goaltender, wore a fleur-de-lis logo on his mask.
 The UFC Welterweight Champion from 2006 to 2013, Georges St-Pierre, has a tattoo of the fleur-de-lis on his right calf.
 The IT University of Copenhagen's soccer team ITU F.C. has it in its logo.
 The official emblem for the 2019 FIFA Women's World Cup, which was hosted by France, included the symbol.